Skip to main content

 Optional parameters for custom certificates

-If you want to inject custom certificates into the docker agent, you need additional parameters while creating a container:
+To inject custom certificates into the Docker agent, add the following parameters when creating the container:

 Optional parameters for an outbound proxy